CREA: A Collaborative Multi-Agent Framework for Creative Image Editing and Generation: Experiments

 \section{Experiments}

 \textbf{Experimental Setup} In this section, we evaluate our method’s ability to generate highly creative edits and images.
-All experiments use FLUX.1-dev\footnote{https://huggingface.co/black-forest-labs/FLUX.1-dev}.
-For editing, we employ ControlNet\footnote{https://huggingface.co/InstantX/FLUX.1-dev-Controlnet-Union} with a conditioning scale of 0.4.
+All experiments use FLUX.1-dev \cite{flux2024}.
+For editing, we employ ControlNet \cite{zhang2023adding} with a conditioning scale of 0.4 and Canny as the condition.
 For image generation, we vary the CFG scale from 3.5 to 40 to explore different levels of creativity and control.
-Additionally, we utilize Autogen \cite{autogen} for our agentic framework.
-All experiments are performed on an NVIDIA L40 GPU.
-We use GPT-4o as our MLLM for all agents \cite{openai2023gpt4}.
-We use QWEN2.5-VL-32B for MLLM as a judge metrics \cite{bai2025qwen25vltechnicalreport}.
-We set the Creativity Index ($CI$) to 24 for editing tasks and 26 for generation tasks with maximum number of iterations as $K = 3$.
+Additionally, we utilize Autogen \cite{wu2024autogen} for our agentic framework.
+All experiments are performed on a 48GB NVIDIA L40 GPU.
+We use GPT-4o as our MLLM for all agents \cite{achiam2023gpt}.
+We set the Creativity Index ($CI$) threshold to 24 for editing, requiring a majority of criteria to score at least 4 (“very good”) for an image to be considered creative.
+For generation, we use a higher threshold of 26 to reflect greater creative freedom unconstrained by a base image.
+We cap the number of refinement iterations at $K = 3$.
 A full run of the pipeline takes approximately 3–5 minutes, depending on the number of self-enhancement rounds.
-Our source code will be publicly available.
+Our source code is publicly available at \url{https://crea-diffusion.github.io}.